Full Day Cape Cod Ride

 - Gift certificates available, and they never expire

 Cape Cod Rides typically require a few days advance notice — a week's notice is best.
 The event will take the whole day, unless individualized arrangements are made.
 Saddle time is 3 to 6 hours for one "lap" of the beach park, depending on how you want to pace the ride, stopping to explore the surf line and enjoy the sights.
 Weekday rides Monday through Friday are the simplest to arrange.
 Also please call well ahead to discuss the possibility of a weekend ride.
+To protect horses from exhaustion during the long ride in sand, the rider weight limit is 240 lb (110 kg).

 To find out more, please feel free to call us at +1 (508) 839-3038.
 Read the What To Wear page for clothing tips when riding.